 \begin{thm} Let $\cG$ be a groupoid of germs of $\mathbb{R}^d$, and let $M$ be a closed $\cG$-manifold.
 Let $\Gamma$ be a finitely generated group with property $\fw$.
 For every homomorphism $\rho\colon \Gamma \to \Omega \mathsf{Homeo}_\cG(M)$, one of the following holds: \begin{enumerate}[(i)] \item the action of $\rho(\Gamma)$ on $M$ has a finite orbit; \item there exist a closed $\cG$-manifold $N$ and an $\Omega\cG$-homeomorphism $\varphi \colon M \to N$ such that $\varphi\rho(\Gamma)\varphi^{-1}\subset \mathsf{Homeo}_\cG(N) $.

-\end{enumerate} If moreover $\cG=\mathcal D^r$ (so that $M$ is a differentiable manifold) and if the dimension $d$ is such that the euclidean sphere $\mathbb{S}^d$ is the unique exotic $d$-sphere up to diffeomorphism, then in part \eqref{i-smooth2} one can choose $N=M$. \end{thm} \begin{rem} In an indepenendent work \cite{CorPL}, Cornulier obtains results in similar spirit but in a different setting, namely by considering partially defined actions where the action of each element is defined on the complement of a finite set and preserves the $\cG$-structure on its domain of definition.
-The main differences are that while \cite{CorPL} only treats actions with finitely many singularities while the allow the presence of countably many, but in dimension one the results of \cite{CorPL} can be applied to discontinuous actions with finitely many discontinuity points, while we only treat actions that are globally continuous.
+\end{enumerate} If moreover $\cG=\mathcal D^r$ (so that $M$ is a differentiable manifold) and if the dimension $d$ is such that the euclidean sphere $\mathbb{S}^d$ is the unique exotic $d$-sphere up to diffeomorphism, then in part \eqref{i-smooth2} one can choose $N=M$. \end{thm} \begin{rem} In the independent work \cite{CorPL}, Cornulier obtains results in similar spirit but in a different setting, namely by considering partially defined actions where the action of each element is defined on the complement of a finite set and preserves the $\cG$-structure on its domain of definition.
+The main differences are that \cite{CorPL} only treats actions with finitely many singularities (here we allow the presence of countably many), but in dimension one the results of \cite{CorPL} can be applied to discontinuous actions with finitely many discontinuity points (we only treat actions that are globally continuous).

 \end{rem}

 In the proof we will use the following lemma, which we obtain by an elementary cut-and-paste argument.